isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 In general, as a [condition](/malaysia/pca/terms-and-conditions) for entry into Singapore, all PCA travellers must adhere to the health control measures imposed on the group.
 This includes the taking of a COVID-19 test at the end of their [Stay Home Notice (SHN)](/health/shn).

+#### 9. How much does it cost to take a COVID-19 Polymerase Chain Reaction test (“PCR test”) on arrival?
+To whom and how should the payment be made?

+Each COVID-19 PCR test administered at the checkpoint costs S$160.
+To minimise processing time at the checkpoints, travellers are advised to register and pay for the COVID-19 PCR before arrival.

+For the exit from Stay Home Notice (SHN) COVID-19 PCR test, payment would already be collected at the point of application.

 ##### Click here to go to the [top](#top).

 <div id="EmployerSponsors"></div>